Shathin/folio/src/content/post/bali-family-vacation-2025-day-5-6.md

 Besakih is considered Bali’s “Mother Temple” – the holiest and largest Hindu temple complex on the island, located on the slopes of Mount Agung.
 It’s a collection of over 80 temples, with the main one dedicated to Shiva.
 Pilgrims come here from across Bali for ceremonies and offerings.

 While the temple grounds were impressive and steeped in history, I felt a little conflicted about the visit.
 The entry fee was expensive, though it included a guide who explained the significance of the temple.
 Tourists are not allowed inside the main shrines – only locals are permitted to pray within.
 As someone culturally a Hindu, I felt a strong curiosity about how Balinese Hinduism differs from Indian traditions, but sadly could only admire from the outside.
+We spent about 1-1.5 hours here, which included the guided tour, taking photos, and the walk back to the parking area.
+The time can vary depending on how many questions you ask your guide.
 Still, the panoramic views of Mount Agung and the temple architecture were worth the visit.

 <figure class="flex flex-col items-center mx-auto md:w-3/4">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-5-6/5_8.png" />